burningion/distributed-tracing-with-apm-workshop/README.md

 * More relevant examples and names for traces
 * More realistic errors
 * ... and should also work in Windows.

-In the meantime, unless otherwise noted, this repository is a work in progress.

 If you've stumbled upon it and have feedback, or have something you'd  like to see, feel free to create an issue.